waqasali1707/chatbot_using_llama/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
 3. Install the dependencies using `pip install -r requirements.txt`.
+4. Add your Groq Api key.
+5. Change the system prompt if required
-4. Run the `main.py` script to start the chatbot.
+6. Run the `main.py` script to start the chatbot.

 ## Usage